GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Results and Discussion

-In this section, we systematically evaluate the \ours{} framework and compare the results with the baselines.
-First, we report the results for the primary task, \ta{} with different GNN architectures (see Table~\ref{tab:ipop}).
-Next, we report the results for the secondary tasks, \tb{} and \tc{}, using the best GNN variant.
-From Table~\ref{tab:ipop} we clearly observe that \grgsg{} outperforms the other variants of \ours{} for \ta{}.
-Hence, we shall use \grgsg{} to report the results for the other two tasks and for ablation study.\\ \textbf{Performance on} \ta{}: Table~\ref{tab:ipop} compares the results of \ours{} with the baselines on the evaluation metrics.
-LR and SVM achieve moderate F-1 scores with AUROC of \textasciitilde{}0.66, highlighting their limitations when handling complex high-dimensional data.
-The reasoning-based LLM models in a zero-shot setting show slight improvement when compared with traditional ML algorithms.
-Although \textsc{BERT-ft} excels in semantic representation at the feature level, it fails to capture information from neighbouring nodes, leading to weaker inpatient predictions.
-While \grgsg{} performs best overall, reporting an IP class F-1 score of 0.74, \grgt{} only lags behind by 0.01 in terms of both IP class F-1 score and AUROC.
-This underscores the suitability of \ours{} in real-world clinical decision support, where missing subtle patterns can lead to critical misclassifications.\\ \textbf{Ablation experiments}: Here, we briefly report the ablation results of \ta{} binary classification task by sequentially adding the node features one by one.
-Table~\ref{tab:encoding_ablation} reports the classwise F-1 scores demonstrating that inclusion of \fe{}, \fl{} and \fr{} systematically improves the overall performance.
-In addition, we conduct ablations on the heuristics involved in the fitness function of the genetic algorithm.
-We observe that the F-1 scores of the minority class are 0.67 when we omit the structural properties, and 0.65 when we omit the semantic properties.
-This suggests that each of the heuristics has a significant contribution toward the sampling of $G^{meta}$.
-Further ablations are detailed in the Appendix~\ref{apx:ablation}.
+Here, we briefly report the results of the ablation experiments on binary classification task by sequentially adding the node features one by one.
+Table~\ref{tab:encoding_ablation} notes the classwise F1 scores demonstrating that inclusion of \fe{}, \fl{} and \fr{} systematically improves the overall performance.
+In addition, we conduct ablations of meta-graph and the heuristics involved in the fitness function of the genetic algorithm to obtain unbiased meta-graph.
+We observe that the F1 scores of the minority class are 0.67 when we omit the structural properties, and 0.65 when we omit the semantic properties.
+This suggests that each of the heuristics has a significant contribution towards the sampling of $G^{meta}$.

-\textbf{Performance on} \tb{}: Recall that this task also involves binary classification into HR (high-risk) and LR (low-risk) classes.
-The performance of \ours{} (ie., \grgsg{}) along with the baselines is reported in Table~\ref{tab:hrlr}. \ours{} achieves a macro F1-score of 78.49\%, indicating balanced performance across both risk categories.
-The balanced AUROC of 0.89 confirms the effectiveness of the model in handling potential class imbalance between high-risk and low-risk conditions.
-Traditional ML approaches show better performance in terms of accuracy when compared to LLM models in a zero-shot setting.\\ \textbf{Performance on} \tc{}: This multilabel classification task represents the most complex clinical scenario where we predict five fine-grained high risk conditions.
-We compare the F1 scores of \ours{} with the best performing baseline for each label in Table~\ref{tab:multilabel}.
-We observe that \ours{} beats the baseline for most labels.
-In terms of macro F1, \ours{} outperforms the baseline by a substantial margin.